General info

 H46

 H46 is Brno’s oldest gay bar, opened in December 1992 at Hybešova 46 (hence the name).
-Now located nearby at Křížova 5, this small cozy bar gets busiest after midnight.
+Now located nearby at Křížova 5, this small cosy bar gets busiest after midnight.
 There are special events every weekend.
 If the door is closed, feel free to ring.
 The website has an English version.

 Metro Music Club